 If you take a moment to look around you and listen while you’re driving, traveling to work on the bus or walking through the city, you’ll probably come across warning lights or sirens of some description.
 Emergency vehicles are all around us, protecting us from danger and leaping to the rescue when things don’t quite go to plan.
 The vehicles you see attending crash scenes and house fires are designed to cope with all kinds of different environments and scenarios, and they are kitted out with state of the art equipment.
 One of the most important features of emergency vehicles is lighting.
 Lighting is essential for attracting attention, alerting drivers and pedestrians to danger and issuing warnings that promote safety.
 It also enables first responders to work around the clock.
 Emergency lighting is used widely, and it saves lives on a daily basis.
 Here is a run-down of vehicles that employ and benefit from the use of warning lights.

 Police officers undertake a diverse range of tasks, and as such, they use a broad spectrum of emergency lights.
 No two days are the same when you work in the police force, and you have to be prepared to react quickly to an ever-changing environment.
-Police use lights to control traffic, pursue people who may have committed crimes, undertake patrols and make areas safe for the public.
+Police use lights such as police visor lights, to control traffic, pursue people who may have committed crimes, undertake patrols and make areas safe for the public.
 To fulfil this eclectic range of roles, several types of lighting are employed.
 Some of the types of police lights that are used include:

-LED light bars: LED light bars range in size from mini versions measuring up to 9 inches to full-size models that span 48 inches.
-LED light bars flood the area with light, making them ideal for officers who are attending road incidents or attempting to section off an area of the highway or a residential street to protect the public.
+LED light bars: The LED light bar range in size from mini versions measuring up to 9 inches to full-size models that span 48 inches.
+Police LED light bars flood the area with light, making them ideal for officers who are attending road incidents or attempting to section off an area of the highway or a residential street to protect the public.
 You can attach light bars for permanent use, or you can pop them on and off, which is useful for volunteers or officers who operate undercover.

 Hideaway LED strobe lights: sometimes, police need to be visible, but in other cases, remaining incognito is the name of the game.
 Hideaway lights are ideal for unmarked police vehicles, as they are incredibly small and discreet and they can be activated at the last moment.